2023 UIC Holiday Card Design Contest

 How to Enter

-Entries will be accepted until November 3, 2022.
-Artwork must be submitted electronically with completed entry form.
+Entries will be accepted until Nov.
+8. Artwork must be submitted electronically with a completed entry form.

-Artwork files may be edited to reflect the final language, messaging and University brand standards.
+Artwork/photography files may be edited to reflect the final language, messaging and university brand standards.
 UIC also reserves the right to alter the submitted artwork to ensure it meets accessibility guidelines and other parameters.

-UIC will retain all reproduction rights to submitted artwork with credit given to the artist.
-UIC agrees not to sell any of the artwork or any reproduction of the artwork.
-Artists warrant that they are the sole proprietor of the artwork and agree to assign all copyright and other intellectual property rights in the artwork to UIC.
+UIC will retain all reproduction rights to submitted artwork/photography with credit given to the artist.
+UIC agrees not to sell any of the artwork/photography or any reproduction of the artwork.
+Artists warrant that they are the sole proprietor of the artwork/photography and agree to assign all copyright and other intellectual property rights in the artwork to UIC.
 Entries must be original work and must not infringe on the protected rights of other artists or violate any copyright laws.

 All entries will be reviewed by a panel of judges selected by the Office of the Chancellor.
-Artwork will be judged on creativity, artistic expression and merit, and how it applies to the contest theme.
-The winner will be notified by email on or before Tuesday, November 8, 2022.
+Artwork/photograpy will be judged on creativity, artistic expression and merit, and how it applies to the contest theme.
+The winner will be notified by email on or before Friday, Nov.
+10.